Bojado-Mays/OpenCV-NLP-Project/README.md

 - Build a function that will take in the text of a README file and predict the programming language of repo.

 ### Conclusions
-- Even though OpenCV is primarly written in C++, most words repos are written in Python
+- Even though OpenCV is primarly written in C++, most words repos are written in Python.

 - Repo Languages (out of 250 total most starred repos explored):
     - Python 40.4% ; 101 repos
     - C++ 31.6%, 79 repos
     - Java 6.4%, 16 repos

-- We choose to only explore Python and C++ repos because there are the most significant
+- We choose to only explore Python and C++ repos because there are the most significant.
-- Combined total of 180 repos explored (Python and C++)
+- Combined total of 180 repos explored (Python and C++).
-- Most common words for Python and C++ combined are  &#9 ; , image, and opencv
+- Most common words for Python and C++ combined are  &#9 ; , image, and opencv.
-- Curious to know the meaning behind  &#9 ; ,could not find anything over it through Google search
+- Curious to know the meaning behind  &#9 ; ,could not find anything over it through Google search.

 ### Future Investigations
 - Are similar patterns seen across other computer vision software repos, such as (Matlab, TensorFlow, and SimpleCV)?